Dunderz/NewTube/README.md

-# README
+# NewTube

-This README would normally document whatever steps are necessary to get the application up and running.
+Welcome to Newtube!
+This project is an attempted pixel perfect clone of Youtube.
+You can see the live version [here.](https://new-tube-1.herokuapp.com/#/)

 Things you may want to cover: